Leaving Hong Kong: Farewell Gift Guide

 A Hong Kong Urban photo shoot with Paula Weston Photography creates the ultimate personalised leaving gift and memories that will last a lifetime.
 Shoot in the markets or on the waterfront, or maybe you can include the Star Ferry or the distinctive Hong Kong trams.
 There are so many choices but they are all guaranteed to look fabulous because you couldn’t get a more photogenic city than this one!
 Prices start at $3,200 for a 1 hour session and 45 edited high resolution images.

 For the ultimate tick on that Hong Kong bucket list, book the ‘Sky Tour & Teatime’ package with Heliservices.
-The package includes a 15 minute helicopter sight seeing trip to take in some breathtaking views of the city, and the classic afternoon tea set in The Lobby at the Peninsula.
-This package is $4,256 for two and $2,167 for one.
+The package includes a 15 minute helicopter sightseeing trip to take in some breathtaking views of the city, and the classic afternoon tea set in The Lobby at the Peninsula.
+This package is available for groups of two to four and is priced at $4,588 for two, $6,926 for three and $9,176 for four.

 Do you know a special couple who deserve one last memorable night in the city?
 Book them a romantic dinner cruise, including a candlelit dinner served against stunning views along Hong Kong’s southern shoreline, in a luxurious 48ft private yacht for just the two of them.